eclipse-vertx/vertx-codegen/README.md

 * `type`.
 The type of the parameter as a `TypeInfo`
 * `dataObject`. `true` If the parameter is a data object type.

+### Template variables in data object models

+* `type` - the `TypeInfo` of the current option
+* `doc` - the `Doc` object
+* `concrete`" - true when the option is implemented by vert.x - useful to decide the generation of a class or interface in the API shim
+* `gnerateConverter` - whether a converter should be generated or not
+* `inheritConverter` - whether the generated converter should convert all properties
+* `properties` - a `Set<PropertyInfo>` of the available properties in this option
+* `importedTypes` - the imported types by the option
+* `superTypes` - a list of `TypeInfo` representing the set of user defined types which the current interface extends from
+* `superType` - the supertype of this option ???

+The `PropertyInfo` object has the following fields:

+* `name`.
+The name of the property
+* `type`.
+The type of the property as `TypeInfo`
+* `doc` - the `Doc` object
+* `declared`.
+True if the property is declared by its data object and does not override the same property from an ancestor
+* `writerMethod`.
+The name of the setter/adder method in Java
+* `readerMethod`.
+The optional name of the getter method in Java
+* `array`.
+True if the property is an array
+* `adder`.
+True if the property is an adder (addSomething)
+* `jsonifiable`.
+True if the object can be converted somehow to json